woossi0/suite/docs/usermanual/source/sysadmin/libjpeg-turbo/index.rst

 Working with libjpeg-turbo
 ==========================

-The libjpeg-turbo extension provides a significant performance enhancement for JPEG encoding (up to 40% faster in some cases) in GeoServer WMS output than the Native ImageIO.
+The libjpeg-turbo extension provides a significant performance enhancement for JPEG encoding in GeoServer WMS output (up to 40% faster than with no native libraries, equal or greater performance than with Native ImageIO).

 **This is installed and configured by default in OpenGeo Suite Enterprise installers.** For OpenGeo Suite for Application Servers, the GeoServer extension is installed by default, but the native libraries will need to be manually installed.